kacrosby/HW2-510/README.md

 ## WeatherBot Workshop (30%)

 The HW2 repo contains a modified version of the WeatherBot workshop.
-Following the [WeatherBot workshop instructions](https://github.ncsu.edu/CSC-510/WeatherBot), complete the workshop if you have not already done so.
+Following the [WeatherBot workshop instructions](https://github.ncsu.edu/CSC-510/WeatherBot), complete the workshop if you have not already done so (but not the extended part! not required)

 When you run `npm install` don't worry if you see `deprication warnings` -- this is expected.